-Other factors likely to affect spelling difficulty
+$\mathbf{2.4}$ Other factors likely to affect spelling difficulty

 Among other factors likely to affect spelling behavior, perhaps the most prominent one is lexical frequency.
-Other things being equal, one might expect highly frequent (and therefore familiar) words to be easier to spell than rare ones (see e.g. Assink, 1985; Fayol et al., 1994; Largy, 1996, for discussion).
+Other things being equal, one might expect highly frequent (and therefore familiar) words to be easier to spell than rare ones.
 On the other hand, high usage frequency also entails frequent opportunities for misspelling a word, and for finding it in a corpus.
 We return to this point in the description of our data and sampling methods.

-We also considered the segmentability of the base.
+In the current study, we in addition considered the segmentability of the base.
 We suspected that morphological complexity of bases might affect word segmentability and hence spelling behavior: Words in which our target suffixes follow morphologically complex material (e.g. indescribable, uncombable or imperturbable) may themselves be more readily segmented than words with morphologically simple bases.
-Although we are not aware of studies testing this intuition directly, we reasoned that salient boundaries within (complex) bases might promote segmentability of the form as a whole we therefore included the presence of a boundary within bases as a predictor in our model.
+Although we are not aware of studies testing this intuition directly, we reasoned that salient boundaries within (complex)

+bases might promote segmentability of the form as a whole and therefore included the presence of a boundary within bases as a predictor in our model.
 We return to this issue in the General Discussion.

 Base segmentability may also shape the behavior of another variable that has been extensively studied in research on lexical processing, which is word length.
-The expected effects of word length in letters on suffix spelling may not be obvious: Although long words offer more opportunities for error, that fact need not result in greater numbers of errors on a particular letter in an affix, such as the or in <able> or <ible>.
+The expected effects of word length in letters on suffix spelling may not be obvious: Although long words offer more opportunities for error, that fact need not result in greater numbers of errors on a particular letter in an affix, such as the $\langle a \rangle$ or $\langle i \rangle$ in $\langle able \rangle$ or $\langle ible \rangle$.
 Long words need not be difficult to spell, especially if they saliently contain components that are relatively easy spelling targets.
 Indeed, long words are more likely to be morphologically complex than short ones.
 If it is indeed the case, as we hypothesized, that high segmentability promotes correct spelling, then word length might be positively associated with spelling accuracy.

-We are aware that word length (in letters) has been found to be negatively associated with accuracy, both in individuals with disgraphia (Caramazza, Miceli, Villa, and Romani, 1987) and in healthy individuals (Bloomer, 1956; Cahen, Craun, and Johnson, 1971; Carlisle, 1988; Spencer, 2007).
+We are aware that word length (in letters) has been found to be negatively associated with accuracy, both in individuals with disgraphia Caramazza, Miceli, Villa, and Romani (1987) and in healthy individuals Bloomer (1956); Cahen, Craun, and Johnson (1971); Carlisle (1988); Spencer (2007).
 However, as noted in Spencer (2007), among others, apparent effects of word length may reflect other factors, such as the number of letters per grapheme, as well as lexical frequency.

 Several additional visual and phonological factors may affect spelling behavior.
-For example, misspellings resulting in the letter sequence <ii>, such as amiible or remediible 'look wrong', presumably partly because the sequence <ii> is extremely rare in English (although it does occur, e.g. in the spelling <Hawaii>, i.e. <Hawai'i> without the okina).
+For example, misspellings resulting in the letter sequence <ii>, such as amiible or remediible 'look wrong', presumably partly because the sequence <ii> is extremely rare in English (although it does occur, e.g. in the spelling 'Hawaii', i.e. 'Hawai'i' without the okina).
 In our analyses, we take effects of the rarity of specific letter combinations into account by considering bigram probabilities.